-The DCHT transmitter is a compact digital wideband dual channel IFB or camera hop transmitter for use with a M2R receiver to provide a wireless link from a bag or cart system to cameras and recorders.
+The DCHT transmitter is a compact digital wideband dual channel IFB or camera hop transmitter for use with a DCHR or M2R receiver to provide a wireless link from a bag or cart system to cameras and recorders.
 The transmitter will accept mic or line level analog signals or AES digital signals from a mixer and transmit the signals to the receiver in a pure digital format.
 The digital architecture is a third generation design with specially developed, high efficiency digital circuitry for extended operating time on two AA batteries.

 Studio quality, stereo audio performance is assured by high quality components in the preamp, wide range input gain adjustment, and DSP-controlled limiting.
 Input connections and settings are included for any lavalier microphone, dynamic microphones and line level inputs.
 Input gain is adjustable over a 51 dB range in 1 dB steps to allow an exact match to the input signal level, maximizing the dynamic range and signal to noise ratio.